YvesLangstonMays/BIOL4384/README.md

 ## Zfin

 - Genes alllows you to search for a gene
-- <mark>expression allows you to search for the expression of genes at various stages and physiological locations</mark>
+- <mark style="background-color: blue; color: white;">expression allows you to search for the expression of genes at various stages and physiological locations</mark>
 - Antibodies allow you to look for antibodies such as the rabbit polyclonal anti-Jag1b that cites Yamamoto et al., 2010
-- <mark>AllianceMine allows you to go through input lists of genes and search annotations across species.
+- <mark style="background-color: blue; color: white;">AllianceMine allows you to go through input lists of genes and search annotations across species.
 This would be useful for comparing gene associated with a specific disease term in dfferent species.</mark>
 - News shows the latest news about zfin.
 They recently updated the site to use NCBI data for the reference genome, GRCz12tu.
 This is a 1.4Gb genome with 37% GC content.
 I forgot what BUSCO scores are, but it's 97.7% single copy.

 ## Xenbase

 - Gene Expression search allows you to search for expression data for a gene
-- <mark>RNA-Seq stages and tissues allow you to see RNA-Seq data from various Xenopus papers</mark>
+- <mark style="background-color: blue; color: white;">RNA-Seq stages and tissues allow you to see RNA-Seq data from various Xenopus papers</mark>
-- <mark>Anatomy Search allows you to search, via a tree format, different anatomical structure sand their porigins</mark>
+- <mark style="background-color: blue; color: white;">Anatomy Search allows you to search, via a tree format, different anatomical structure sand their porigins</mark>
 - Cell Fate Maps shows face maps in forward and reverse at various stages
-- <mark>Disease models allows you to search for various disease states, experiments involving them, and other information</mark>
+- <mark style="background-color: blue; color: white;">Disease models allows you to search for various disease states, experiments involving them, and other information</mark>

 ## Wormbase